Aayush360-web/SmartParking/README.md

-Develpoed a website known as "ParkSmart", A Parking management website which is used to dynamically allocate parking slots and real time status of the parking slots can be visible including securty surveillance.
+Develpoed a website known as "ParkSmart", A Parking management website which is used to dynamically allocate parking slots and real time status of the parking slots can be visible including security surveillance.